kristopherjohnson/resume/src/kjresume.md

 network infrastructure and management software at Scientific Games.
 Involved TCP/IP and serial communications with a variety of vendor-specific protocols.

-Developed JacksOrBetter video poker game for iPhone OS using Cocoa Touch/UIKit and Objective- C, for distribution via Apple’s App Store.
-Also developed web-application variant of JacksOrBetter, using HTML, CSS, JavaScript, jQuery, and WebKit.
-Developed open-source Menubar Countdown application for Mac OS X, using Objective-C and Apple Xcode IDE.

 Assisted internal development team at Reuters in resolving issues for a major software release.
 Added necessary features, diagnosed and resolved defects, and tested new functionality.
 Tools used included Visual C++ 6.0, ATL, MFC, ActiveX